nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 > The result of calling a Command.
 > Results are displayed in the GUI, here: (ADD SCREENSHOT)

+### P

+#### Parameter

+> Parameters identify values passed into your Commands.
+For example, when calling `add n/ItemName`, the parameter here is `n/ItemName`.

+#### Purchasing Manager

+> A purchasing manager, also known as a purchasing director or supply manager, heads a team responsible for procuring goods and services for resale or company use.

 ### Q

 #### Quantity

 > The frequency of item(s) kept track by FoodRem.

+### S

+#### Syntax

+> The structure of statements users type into the Command Line.

 ### T